RobinBoers/geheimesite.nl/src/content/en/now.md

 ## Personal

--   Finish & polish the backend for my RSS reader
+-   Rewrite my RSS reader
--   Build a nice frontend for it using local website and package it using [elixir-desktop](https://github.com/elixir-desktop/desktop)
+-   Build a little tool to automatically send email notifications to my followers when I post something (basically a self-hosted follow.it alternative).
+-   Build an app that can download YouTube videos like podcasts on my phone.

 {{< hr >}}